 Xiaomi keeps coughing up new smartphones at an impressive rate.
 There’s the Mix series, the budget-friendly Redmi series and the standard Mi phones.
 The company’s newest flagship the Mi 9, with a $510 price tag, offers high-end specs at a mid-range price combining great performance with stunning photography.

 |Super fast charging|

-The Mi 9 has a 6.39 inch AMOLED water drop notch display.
+The Xiaomi Mi 9 has a 6.39 inch AMOLED water drop notch display.
 The phone is slender, not as wide as the Mi 8 and not as clunky as the Mi MIX 3.
 The chin is only 3.6mm, a welcomed improvement from last year’s Mi 8.
 The back is made out of Gorilla glass 5 and is curved all the way around which makes it really smooth and comfortable to hold.
 However. the curvature also makes it slippery so you might want to use a protective case.

 The backs of the Ocean Blue and the Lavender Purple edition both have a holographic layer that reflects light giving it a rainbow spectrum effect.
 If elaborate design is not your thing you can also opt for the piano black version.